aivanzhang/data_checks/README.md

 python -m data_checks --error_logging --deploy --scheduling "* * * * *"
 ```
 >[!IMPORTANT]
 >To deploy a suite, the suite must have a schedule.
-If no schedule is specified and no schedule is found in the database, then an error will be thrown.
+If no schedule is specified, then the default schedule (in the settings file) is used.
+If that is not provided, an error will be thrown.

 ### Silencing Checks' Rules
 To silence rules, use the `data_checks.do.silence_check` command: